 In order to move to Romania, all foreign nationals will need to apply for a visa when they intend to remain in the country for periods that exceed 90 days.
 This is possible for various purposes, and Israeli citizens may remain in Bucharest (or another city) for employment, business, or study.

 Certain documents are needed when you prepare to relocate to Romania, and discussing the list of mandatory submissions with one of our lawyers specializing in immigration matters is useful.
-Our Romanian immigration lawyer is ready to answer your questions of you are a citizen of Israel who is ready to apply for a temporary residence permit.
+Our Romanian immigration lawyer is ready to answer your questions if you are a citizen of Israel who is ready to apply for a temporary residence permit.

 Israeli citizens can enter Romania and remain in the country without a visa for a maximum period of 90 days within a given 180-day period.
 For longer status, they will need to apply for a long-stay visa, effectively obtaining the right to remain in the country for longer periods of time.
 This type of visa for long-term stays is issued for the following purposes: